Getting the Skills First claiming right for your RTO is a balance of accurate data entry, compliance and navigation of the SVTS.

 - Work instructions are the detailed instructions of how to do each of the steps.
 For example, what menu in the SMS to go to, which buttons to push, what data to enter where in the system.

-Once you have your systems in place, you can work on improving them over time.
+Once you have your systems in place for managing Skills First data, you can work on improving them over time.
 Make the systems as simple as possible and automate them wherever possible to reduce workloads and human error.

 So keep up the great work that you’re already doing with your Skills First Claiming - it’s an important job and we really appreciate the dedication and commitment it takes to fulfil this role.

-If you have other tips that you think we should add to this list, comment below and let us know.
+If you have other tips that you think we should add to this list for optimising your Skills First data processes, comment below and let us know.

 Be one of the first to join the growing AVETMESS community on Facebook, Instagram, LinkedIn or Twitter to connect with other RTO professionals and for special offers, more tips and news of our upcoming webinars.